sled-group/compute-guide/whistler/add-new-user.md

 ---
 # How to add new user to Whistler

+Note: This guide is intended for Ph.D. students to add access for their mentees, should they require Whistler access.
+Remember, Whistler access should be given in a need-to-use manner, which means users should always try if their demand can be sufficed using Great Lakes first and only use Whistler if they have to.
+The Ph.D. student will be responsible for their mentees' use of Whistler - make sure to educate mentees about best practices and responsibilities that comes with `sudo` access.

-Add the user via command line:
+Add a new user via command line:
 ```
 sudo adduser <uniqname>
 ```
-You will see output like this - just create a temporary password, and set the full name of the user:
+You will see output like this - create a temporary password, and set the full name of the user:

 ```
 Adding user `<uniqname>' ...